 To aid this process, Auto Char Styles now makes it possible to right-click on any character style in the Character Styles panel and choose a new command – “find next style.”
 This takes you directly to the next instance of that character style in the document and sets up InDesign’s Find/Change dialog so you can easily find all instances of this character style, examine whether it’s needed or not, and delete or merge it as appropriate.
 For good measure, a similar command is added to paragraph styles in the Paragraph Styles panel, if you right-click on a style.

-A fix to a long-standing bug: Sticky masters never worked properly with object styles.
+A fix to a long-standing bug: The “sticky masters” feature never worked properly with object styles.
 Now it does!

 Another important new feature (added in 2.2.0) is the ability to load Mastermatic settings from another InDesign document.
 So if you have a series of documents that share the same styles, it is no longer necessary to set up Mastermatic afresh each time: just load the settings from the earlier document!
 Great time-saver!